 - Plan ahead for your ARCP well in advance.
 The requirements for an outcome 1 have become more stringent, and most of the demands come from above so the panel has little discretion.
-Get assessments done early, and keep a log of everything – procedures, bronchs, clinics, NIV experience. etc
+Get assessments done early, and use this logbook to record everything – procedures, bronchs, clinics, NIV experience, etc

 - Encourage every supervisor to help you plan your career and training.
 They all have relevant experience and advice.
 Take the lead in making sure your meetings are more than just opportunities to tick boxes on the ePortfolio

-- Try to set targets for each year, above and beyond the curriculum requirements (ie workplace-based assessments) and stick to them e.g. 1 conference abstract, 1 publication (however small e.g. case report, letter, rapid response, Thorax Journal Club), 1 audit/QIP, 1 teaching session with written feedback.
-Pick whatever works for you and your interests.
+- Try to set targets for each year, above and beyond the curriculum requirements (ie WBPAs) and stick to them e.g. 1 conference abstract, 1 publication (however small e.g. case report, letter, rapid response, Thorax Journal Club), 1 audit/QIP, 1 teaching session with written feedback.

-- Make crib sheets for your clinic cases prior to starting ST3 ie reminder of essential questions/investigations/treatments for each disease based on guidelines (see resources for some examples to get you started)
+- Make crib sheets for your clinic cases prior to starting ST4 ie reminder of essential questions/investigations/treatments for each disease based on guidelines (see resources for some examples to get you started)

-- Think about whether you want to do an OOP EARLY (ST3 if possible).
+- Think about whether you want to do an OOP (out-of-programme) EARLY (ST4 if possible).
 OOPR in particular takes a lot of planning and due to workforce management it is necessary to provide at least 6 months notice.
 Find more info on the pages on research and medical education.

 - Don’t feel pressured into doing things just because everyone else is.
 If you have no interest in a career in academic medicine then you don’t need a PhD.
 Your energy may be better spent contributing to an ongoing project, joining a BTS committee or doing a really high quality QIP project.
 Speak to other trainees about what they are up to.